Best Cruises in Greece.

 – 10% discount for any wedding anniversary on board our ships provided passengers have spent their honeymoon on board a Variety Cruises ship.

 – Automatic access to our Variety Club membership;

 – “Our Memories” gift at disembarkation;

-Please ask the details for our "Wedding and Cruise with friends and family" private charter for 40 to 72 guests.
+Please ask the details for our “Wedding and Cruises in Greece with friends and family” private charter for 40 to 72 guests.

 a.
 The Honeymoon offer is valid only provided that the couple is travelling within 6 months from their wedding date (copy of marriage certificate required);